Can a Temporary Separation Make a Relationship Stronger?

 Those who have had repeated breaches in trust, or those who have a hard time trusting, should not try an Enhancement Separation.
 This exercise requires a great deal of maturity and it can raise more anxiety than it's worth for those who are dishonest or insecure.

-An Enhancement Separation can be tapered specifically to your needs and your situation and can be implemented or rescinded at any time.
+An Enhancement Separation can be tailored specifically to your needs and your situation and can be implemented or rescinded at any time.

 Parts of this article were taken from Contemplating Divorce: A Step-by-Step Guide to Deciding Whether to Stay or Go by Susan Pease Gadoua